guillotinaweb/guillotina_amqp/README.rst

 - `persistent_manager`: named utility to use to keep tasks state.
 - `delay_ttl_ms` and `errored_ttl_ms`: can be used to configure queue delays.
 Default to 2 minutes and 1 week, correspondingly.
+- `max_running_tasks`: maximum number of simultaneous asyncio tasks hat workers are allowed to run.

 Dependencies
 ------------